Lack of communication kill relationships

 Never ending promises

-Abusive partners promising to change their behaviours, continually begging for another chance or just continuing to try and intimidate, can make it very difficult to keep the resolve and endure.
+Abusive partners promising to change their behaviours, continually begging for another chance or just continuing to try and intimidate, can make it exceedingly difficult to keep the resolve and endure.

-Finding support from family and friends is particularly important, and can be very helpful, a therapist can also help address the feelings of helplessness and embarrassment or shame, and support the person trying to regain their life.
+Finding support from family and friends is particularly important, and can be extremely helpful, a therapist can help address the feelings of helplessness and embarrassment or shame and support the person trying to regain their independence.